A Reflection on My Philosophy, Praxis, ideas, & dreams

 When I assign readings and hold discussions, I want the words on the page to co-exist with the experiences we bring— to both deconstruct and reconstruct what is knowledge.
 The scholarship dreamed, created, designed is inextricably tied to the lived realities of the author(s), communities whether that be our own or someone else's, ourselves, and one another.

 Thus, my teaching, in part, refuses the metaphor of an audience of empty vessels or knowledge as collectable, but instead embraces how learning is the incredible meeting and engagement of communities.
+What all of this also means then is that knowledge is nested: nested in schools, campuses, organizations, systems.

 ORGANIZATIONAL THEORY & ED LEADERSHIP